romainPrignon/unshell-deno/README.md

 await fetchContainerIds()
   .then(pause)
 ```
+- try to run a container `docker run -it --rm ubuntu bash`
+- then `deno run --allow-read --allow-env --allow-run pause.js`
-You just froze all your containers
+- You just froze a container
-You can see other examples inside spec/ folder
+- You can see other examples inside spec/ folder

 ## Contribute
 - Please do :)